Feng Shui for urban designers

-What is Feng Shui or the wind-water principle?
+What is Feng Shui or wind-water principal?

 Summary of terms